pixeloven/pixeloven/packages/pixeloven-webpack-compiler/README.md

 ```

 ## Usage
-> Note It is required that we provide a "client" and "server" configuration provide as an array.
+> Note it's required that we provide a "client" and "server" configuration as an array to webpack.

 The primary function of this module is to act as a wrapper class for webpack's compiler.
 Additionally it Provides functionality useful for interfacing with webpack's compiler and it's corresponding configuration and output.